tiberiuc/docker-bitcoind/README.md

 Full support for regtest and [backup_agent](https://github.com/tiberiuc/docker_backup_agent)

-Wallet notify support by running curl with the address from env `BTC_WALLET_NOTIFY` seding a JSON in format { "txid": "...txid..." }
+Wallet notify support by running curl with the address from env `BTC_WALLET_NOTIFY` sending a JSON in format { "txid": "...txid..." }

 ## Quick start